 One of the first records of the family was "Lorence atte Bure of the county of Peebles, and William Oftherebure of the county of Roxburgh [who] rendered homage [to King Edward I of England] in 1296."

-Important Dates for the Bowersock family
+Early History of the Bowersock family

 This web page shows only a small excerpt of our Bowersock research.
 Another 166 words (12 lines of text) covering the years 1296, 1317, 1387, 1489, 1479, 1615, 1449, 1686, 1766, 1685, 1702, 1706, 1705, 1681, 1664, 1689, 1671 and 1718 are included under the topic Early Bowersock History in all our PDF Extended History products and printed products wherever possible.